Greif Is Starting To Look Interesting - Just As Analysts Are Bailing

 That quote comes from Greif CEO Pete Watson in the Q&A of the Q4 call, and after the performance of the last few years, I'm inclined to give Watson some credit for his belief on that front.
 Watson specifically called out the supply chain and "unplanned downtime" as areas ripe for improvement, and Greif has been able to take some pricing of late.
 Some of the price increases are simply pass-throughs of higher input costs, but Watson emphasized a focus on managing mix as another driver going forward.

-Meanwhile, when asked about M&A, CFO Hilsheimer essentially said that the company, and "a very small group" including Watson and himself, still were "focused 100% on completing this transformation".
+Meanwhile, when asked about M&A, CFO Hilsheimer essentially said that the company, and "a very small group" including Watson and himself, still were "focused 100% on completing this transformation."
 And it does seem like there's more opportunity.
 The tax system in Greif appears to be a mess that Hilsheimer (hired in 2014) still is working through.
 It seems a little too aggressive to assume that Greif has fixed all there needs to be fixed in basically two years (Watson became COO in January 2014 and CEO in late 2015).
-A year and a half ago, KeyBanc was saying publicly that the turnaround was "not working".
+A year and a half ago, KeyBanc was saying publicly that the turnaround was "not working."
 And now it's done?

 So I do believe Greif will have more room for improvement beyond FY17, even if a 20% EPS increase in FY18 seems unlikely.
 And while that improvement might seem priced in from a P/E standpoint, with the forward multiple near the high teens, Greif's free cash flow figures are much stronger, with the company tracking toward a run rate of $200 million-plus by the end of FY17, implying a multiple below 14x.
-That's not far a zero-growth multiple, and it seems to imply that Greif simply will revert to being a normalized, albeit diversified, packaging provider come calendar 2018.
+That's not far from a zero-growth multiple, and it seems to imply that Greif simply will revert to being a normalized, albeit diversified, packaging provider come calendar 2018.

 I would like to see a bit of a pullback; there is some potential downside risk to FY17 targets given cyclical exposure and some pricing volatility in steel (where demand for Greif's drums already has been weakened by softness in the specialty chemicals industry) and other input costs.
-A 12-13x multiple to $200M + in FCF implies high-single-digit downside from current levels, or a potential entry point around $47 for the class A and $63 for the class B. The latter figure also implies a 4% yield, which might provide some support even as Treasury yields have risen of late.
+A 12-13x multiple to $200M+ in FCF implies a high single-digit downside from current levels, or a potential entry point around $47 for the class A and $63 for the class B. The latter figure also implies a 4% yield, which might provide some support even as Treasury yields have risen of late.

 But, all told, I think it's a bit too early to assume that Greif's transformation is over, and from a contrarian 'feel' standpoint, there's certainly something attractive about buying at the same time analysts are walking away.
 I think there's more room for Greif's turnaround to continue - and I think that will create more room for the stock to rise.
 From a margin of safety standpoint, a discount would be nice - but it doesn't take much of a discount for GEF to look attractive.